mattrussi/gitlab-com-runbooks/docs/monitoring/apdex-alerts-guide.md

 #### Service Level Indicator Detail

-Once you identify a component that's misbehaving (either from the alert or using the SLI section), , expand its `<COMPONENT> Service Level Indicator Detail` section.
+Once you identify a SLI that's misbehaving (either from the alert or using the Service Level Indicators section), expand the relevant `SLI Detail: <sli>` section.

-As the name suggests, this section contains a more detailed view into the health of a component.
+As the name suggests, this section contains a more detailed view into the health of a SLI.
 For example, it contains a row for each 'significant label' (see the [metrics_catalog](#metrics_catalog) definitions).

 ![significant-label-row](img/apdex-dashboard-significant-label-row.png)